Rudra7033/BLINIKIT-SALES-DATA-ANALYSIS/README.md

 ## Overview

-This project provides a comprehensive analysis of Blinkit’s eCommerce sales data using Power BI and Excel.
-The goal is to convert raw data into actionable insights through interactive visualizations, focusing on key performance indicators (KPIs) and detailed data exploration.
+ To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs using sql and visualizations in Power BI.

 ## Dataset